nattapatb/nattapatb.github.io/_pages/about.md

 * I study individual and contextual factors into how people are susceptible to cognitive biases.
 The manifestation of cognitive biases are influenced by user characteristics and interaction contexts.
 Therefore, biases are not always pronounced in every individual and scenario.
 Measured through self-assessments (such as Cognitive Reflection Test and Wilson-Patterson Conservatism Scales), I investigate how do individual and contextual factors influence the occurrences of confirmation bias in three information interaction scenarios: seeking, interpreting, and seeking polarising information.

-* I sketch out a research agenda for designing technologies to support critical thinking in people and fortify them from misinformation and online manipulation.
-I document the discussions in three workshops and formulate HCI-side solutions that help limit the spread of misinformation through user interfaces and effective interventions that foster deliberate thinking in people and skills they need to conduct themselves online. **[Pervasive Computing Article](https://ieeexplore.ieee.org/abstract/document/10142163)**
+* I sketch out a **[research agenda](https://ieeexplore.ieee.org/abstract/document/10142163)** for designing technologies to support critical thinking in people and fortify them from misinformation and online manipulation.
+I document the discussions in three workshops and formulate HCI-side solutions that help limit the spread of misinformation through user interfaces and effective interventions that foster deliberate thinking in people and skills they need to conduct themselves online.

-* Extending the growing discussions in HCI, I map out the field's research around the issue of cognitive biases.
+* Extending the growing discussions in HCI, I map out the field's state of the art around the issue of cognitive biases.
 Through a systematic literature review of HCI articles investigating cognitive biases (from 2010 to 2024), I document cognitive biases that present in the interaction with computers and how researchers study them from a HCI angle.

 Prior to that, I obtained a Master of Information Science and Technology from Osaka University in Japan, where I received the Japanese Government Scholarship (MEXT).
 [My master's thesis](https://ieeexplore.ieee.org/abstract/document/9283107) titled *Towards Multimodal Office Task Performance Estimation* led me to develop research interests in cognition-aware computing and physiological sensing.
 Prior to Japan, I completed a Bachelor of Computer Engineering (1st class honours) from Chulalongkorn University, Thailand.